Mucinous Carcinoma of the Breast (Colloid Cancer)

 Mucinous carcinoma or mucin-producing carcinoma is a type of invasive ductal breast cancer.

 The distinguishing feature of mucinous cancer (sometimes called colloid cancer) is the production of mucus.
 At the cellular level, mucinous cancer appears as ‘islands’ of malignant cells within ‘lakes’ of mucus.
 Tumors for this cancer type can grow very large and are often softer to the touch.

-Statistically, this type of cancer accounts for approximately 3% of all breast carcinoma.
-It is rare in younger women and tends to effect women in their 60s.
-For women 75 years or older, colloid breast cancer accounts for approximately 7% of all tumors.
+Statistically, this type of cancer accounts for approximately 3% of all breast cancers.
+It is rare in younger women and tends to affect women in their 60’s.
+For women 75 years or older, mucinous breast cancer accounts for approximately 7% of all tumors.

 I just want to let you know that I have created a newer version of this page with more up-to-date material on Colloid Carcinoma.

-Mixed and Pure mucinous carcinoma
+Mixed and Pure Mucinous Carcinoma

-Other considerations and treatment options.
+Other considerations and treatment options for Mucinous Carcinoma.

 Axillary node metastasis is uncommon for smaller tumors

 The outlook for mucinous breast cancer is highly favorable